-Stockport Archives holds an extensive collection of original and unique archival materials
+Stockport Libraries holds an extensive collection of original and unique archival materials.

 Stockport Archives holds an extensive collection of original and unique archival materials for researching any aspect of the history of the present day Stockport area, including local authority records, local public records, religious, family and business records.

 An important collection is that of Stockport Sunday School, once the largest Sunday School in the world and a vitally important source of education for the working people of Stockport.